Knarrevik

-Knarrevik or Knarrvika is a village in Øygarden municipality in Vestland county, Norway.
+Knarrevik or Knarrvika is a village in Øygarden Municipality in Vestland county, Norway.
 It is located along the Byfjorden on the eastern coast of the island of Litlesotra, just north of the village of Straume.
-The western end of the Sotra Bridge lies at Knarrevik.
+The western end of the Sotra Bridge lies at Knarrvika.

-Statistics Norway groups Knarrevik and the neighboring village Straume together as one large urban area for statistical purposes.
-The 6.91 km2 urban area of Knarrevik/Straume has a population (2019) of 11,502 and a population density of 1665 PD/km2.
+Statistics Norway groups Straume and the neighboring Knarrevik together as one large urban area for statistical purposes.
+The 7.86 km2 urban area of Knarrevik/Straume has a population (2025) of and a population density of 1650 PD/km2.